amanpatelitofficial/aws-ebs-pv-pvc/README.md

 ### ReadWriteMany (RWX):

 This mode allows the volume to be mounted as read-write by multiple nodes (pods) simultaneously.
 It's used for shared storage where multiple pods need both read and write access to the data.
 NFS (Network File System) and other network-based storage solutions often support this access mode.

+## persistentVolumeReclaimPolicy

+### Retain:

+When the PVC is deleted or released, the PV and the associated storage resources are not automatically deleted.
+The storage remains intact, and it is the administrator's responsibility to manually reclaim and delete the resources.

+### Delete:

+When the PVC is deleted or released, the PV and the associated storage resources are automatically deleted.
+This option is suitable for scenarios where the storage should be released and the resources reclaimed automatically.

+### Recycle (Deprecated):

+This policy is deprecated and not recommended for use.
+It used to be a way to perform basic cleanup of the storage, but it has been deprecated in favor of more advanced solutions like dynamic provisioning and storage classes.